GateNLP/gateplugin-Python/docs/PythonPr.md

   of the package first on the `PYTHONPATH`).
 If this is `false` then nothing is put on the `PYTHONPATH` and whatever version of the `gatenlp` package is installed on the system is used.

-NOTE: The document name is passed on to the Python code via the document feature `gate.plugin.python.docName`.